jonchr/LIRIbot/README.md

 ### Development

 This application was developed as part of the GW Coding Bootcamp and was completed at the end of the fifth week.
+LIRIbot makes use of several native and non-native modules to Node.
+It uses process.argv, fs, and request, as well as local twitter and spotify files.
+It  makes use of the twitter and spotify modules to connect to their APIs.
+It also makes an API call to the OMDB database for movie information.

 ### Organization